JakubAnderwald/SynthCheckers/tasks/tasks-multiplayer-accounts.md

 ### Notes

 - Unit tests should be placed alongside the code files they are testing
-- Use Firebase Emulator Suite for testing Firestore operations
+- Use production Firebase for testing Firestore operations
 - Run tests with `npm test` or `npm run test:firebase` for Firebase-specific tests
-- Firestore security rules testing requires Firebase CLI and emulator setup
+- Firestore security rules testing uses production Firebase with test data

 ## Tasks